r0man-m4k/Covers-designed-in-Figma/README.md

 # Covers-designed-in-Figma
-This project contains self-designed covers from the free lsessons of the UPROCK school
+This project contains self-designed covers from the free lessons of the UPROCK school